kyma-project/cp-mod-migrator/README.md

 This repository contains source code of components which are necessary to perform the migration from the legacy `Connectivity Proxy Kyma component` (currently in version 2.9.3) into new `Kyma Connectivity Proxy module`.

-The migration is build as a three-step process where every step is executed by a separate component:
+The migration is designed as a three-step process where very step is executed by a separate component.

+The migrator components are:

 - **Migrator** - Go Application to performs the main migration operation
 - **Backup** - Bash script that performs the backup of the user configuration
 - **Cleaner** - Bash script that performs the cleanup of the old CP Kubernetes objects

-All components are built as separate Docker images and stored in Kyma Project artifactory. \
+They are built as separate Docker images and stored in the Kyma Project artifactory. \
-Images are executed as init containers during migration process.
+The migrator Docker Images are executed during startup of newly installed Kyma Connectivity Proxy module. \
+The migration process is designed to be idempotent and can be repeated without any side effects.

 ### Prerequisites